codeforamerica/ohanapi.org/README.md

 ## Instructions

   This project uses Grunt to automatically deploy the ohanapi.org website from the `src` directory in the `master` branch to the root directory of the `gh-pages` branch, where it's served at [ohanapi.org](http://ohanapi.org) using GitHub project pages.

-**To perform production deployments from the master branch, from the terminal:**

-  - Type `npm install` to install the required node modules for grunt.
+  From the terminal, type `npm install` to install the required node modules for grunt.

-  - Type `grunt production -m="Commit message"` to compile a production deploy and push to the `gh-pages` branch.
-The `-m="message"` flag is optional, but the commit will have a generic commit message if a custom one is not provided.

 **To work on developing the site:**